jimmyday12/fitzRoy/cran-comments.md

   This is together 21 min, but the overall threshold for a CRAN package is 10 min check time."

-  Most tests required downloading data from an API and so I have included testhtat::skip_on_cran() on all tests that require this to avoid running them on CRAN servers.
-Testing this locally reduces the test time from ~3mins to 1.7s.
+  Most tests required downloading data from an API or website and so I have included `testhtat::skip_on_cran()` on all tests that require this to avoid running them on CRAN servers.
+Testing this locally using `rhub::check_for_cran()` reduces the test time from ~3mins to 1.7s.

 ## Test environments